neondatabase/website/content/docs/introduction/pro-plan.md

 HINT: This limit is defined by neon.max_cluster_size GUC
 ```

-To force a restart of your compute endpoint, you can temporarily set your set your auto-suspend delay to 1 second (the default is 5 minutes).
+To force a restart of your compute endpoint, you can temporarily set your compute's auto-suspend delay to 1 second (the default is 5 minutes).
 See [Auto-suspend configuration](/docs/manage/endpoints#auto-suspend-configuration) for instructions.
 You can check the **Operations** page in the Neon Console to see if your compute endpoint was restarted.
 Look for `suspend_compute` and `start_compute` actions.
 Alternatively, you can issue [Suspend an endpoint](https://api-docs.neon.tech/reference/suspendprojectendpoint) and [Start an endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) API calls.
 Regardless of the method you choose, please be aware that restarting a compute endpoint interrupts any connections that are currently using that compute endpoint.
 </Admonition>

 ## How do I downgrade?